-As part of the Becoming Informed Series three of our design associates; Michele Dawson, Annabel Sunnucks and Hope Bristow had the opportunity to gain a British Computing Society (BCS) User Experience accreditation.
+As part of the Becoming Informed Series three of our design associates from our Australian and UK operations; Michele Dawson, Annabel Sunnucks and Hope Bristow had the opportunity to gain a British Computing Society (BCS) User Experience accreditation.
 They share some thoughts on the early stages of service design around successful user and stakeholder engagement as a platform for project success.

 Informed Solutions pedigree and sustained record of success in digital transformation for some of the world’s most recognised organisations starts by ensuring that our digital designs are informed by the needs and behaviours of users, and with consideration of stakeholder goals.

 We ensure this by engaging with users and stakeholders at the beginning of the project life cycle; before we ideate, prototype and develop solutions.
 These critical first steps include identifying and understanding the goals, behaviours and needs of users and stakeholders in the context of supporting data.

 This information subsequently provides a foundation for our design, build and delivery cycles.
 Continual engagement with users and stakeholders throughout the project life cycle will ensure that the digital experiences continue to improve in line with user needs and goals.

 The key to designing an effective digital solution is to truly understand the problem or challenge it will need to solve.
 This starts with the people with a problem or a need – the users.
 This process is called user research.
 However, it's often misconstrued as a requirements gathering process, collecting users reports on what they do, what they want and what solutions or features they'd like to see in future designs.
 Why?
 Because people struggle to describe typical behaviours, conceptualise how something could be improved or how they would think or feel in a hypothetical situation when faced by a challenge or need.